CoatiSoftware/idea-sourcetrail/README.rst

 -----------

 * **File -> Settings...** or **Crtl + Alt + s** to open the Settings
-* **OtherSettings -> Coati Settings**
+* **OtherSettings -> Sourcetrail Settings**

 Ports and Ip
 ~~~~~~~~~~~~

 You can change the ports and ip.
-Make sure you use the same settings in Coati
+Make sure you use the same settings in Sourcetrail

 Keyboard shortcut
 ~~~~~~~~~~~~~~~~~

 * **File -> Settings...** or **Ctrl + Alt + s** to open the Settings
-* Go to Keymaps and search for coati
+* Go to Keymaps and search for sourcetrail
 * Add Shortcut to **Send Location**